iTwin/iTwin-api-sample-app/CONTRIBUTING.md

-# Contributing to iTwin-api-sample-app
+# Contributing

-## Reporting Issues

-If you have any feature requests or noticed potential issues please use the [Issues](https://github.com/iTwin/iTwin-api-sample-app/issues) page for reporting new issues or adding to existing ones.
+We welcome all types of contributions.

+Found a bug?
+Please create an [issue](https://github.com/iTwin/iTwin-api-sample-app/issues).

+Want to contribute by creating a pull request?
+Great!
+[Fork this repository](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks) to get started.

+---

+## How to setup

+### .NET 6.0 C# Sample Application

+You need to have Visual Studio 2022 or Visual Code with MSBuil 17.

+1. Build the application and then run.
+2. The sample app will run through the APIM iTwins CRUD operations.

+---

-## Contributions
+## Pull Requests

+Before creating a pull request, make sure your changes address a specific issue.
+Do a search to see if there are any existing issues that are still open.
+If you don't find one, you can create one.

+To enable us to quickly review and accept your pull requests, always create one pull request per issue.
+Never merge multiple requests in one unless they have the same root cause.
+Be sure to follow best practices and keep code changes as small as possible.
+Avoid pure formatting changes or random "fixes" that are unrelated to the linked issue.

+---

-### Contributor License Agreement (CLA)
+## Contributor License Agreement (CLA)

-A [Contribution License Agreement with Bentley](https://github.com/iTwin/iTwin-api-sample-app/Agreement.md) must be signed before your contributions will be accepted.
-Upon opening a pull request, you will be prompted to use [cla-assistant](https://cla-assistant.io/) for a one-time acceptance applicable for all Bentley projects.
+You will be asked to sign a Contribution License Agreement with Bentley before your contributions will be accepted.
+This a one-time requirement for Bentley projects in GitHub.
 You can read more about [Contributor License Agreements](https://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.

-### Pull Requests

-All submissions go through a review process.
-We use GitHub pull requests for this purpose.
-All pull requests must be approved by at least one person and must pass build checks before they can be merged to the `main` branch.
-Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.
+> Note: a CLA is not required if the change is trivial (such as fixing a spelling error or a typo).